khalhoz/BIM_RvtToBuildingSceneLayer/README.md

 1. This file **README.md**
 2. LICENCE
     #### Files for automating a standalone script
-3. A Python file named `BIMpublication`
+3. A Python file named `BIMpublication` # this is the main Python Script that can be used direcly or modified to fit your workflow
 4. A (.bat) file named `runPythonScript` #this can be used for automating using [Task Scheduler](https://datatofish.com/python-script-windows-scheduler/)
 5. A txt file named `TimesLog.txt`#this file is used for the helper function **checkDateFunction()**
     #### Files for automating in ArcGIS Pro
-6. A toolbox named `BIMpublicationToolbox` #this toolbox can be used directly in ArcGIS Pro and it runs the exact workflow mentioned above
+6. A toolbox named `BIMpublicationToolbox` #this toolbox (the script is embedded) can be used directly in ArcGIS Pro and it runs the exact workflow mentioned above.
-7. A Python file named `BIMpublicationScriptToolVerssion` #this script can be used to develop the Geoprocessing tool
+7. A Python file named `BIMpublicationScriptToolVerssion` #this script is a copy of BIMpublication.py, however it is adjusted to be read by the toolbox.
+This file can be used to develop the Geoprocessing tool to fit your workflow if you wish to.

 ### **workflow:**
 + Check if a revit file has been modifed since the last run #optional: using helper function